-- 6.2.4 The following suggestions for the image capture environment should be considered: - 6.2.4.1 Decedent position-The decedent should be positioned and suitable equipment should be available to maximize the quality of the imagery.
+6.2.4.1 Decedent position-The decedent should be positioned and suitable equipment should be available to maximize the quality of the imagery.
 Optimal position of the body for facial image capture is to have the head in a vertical position with the jaw closed to allow the face morphology to be as close to the antemortem reference images with which it will be compared.
-This will likely require the body to be positioned so that the decedent is seated or standing. - 6.2.4.2 Lighting-Lighting should uniformly illuminate the decedent.
-Hot spots, reflections, and shadows on the face and in the background should be minimized. - 6.2.4.3 Camera position - (1) The camera-to-subject distance should be great enough to minimize distortion of the face in the resulting image.
-Camera placement that is too close to the decedent can result in an apparent change in facial proportions in which the ears are no longer visible and the mid-face region appears to be artificially wide and forward projecting. - (2) The camera should be directed to the front of the face with the lens in line with the nose and should ideally be positioned 1.2 m to2.5 m (4 ft to 8 ft) from the decedent.
-The width of the face should fill approximately 50% of the horizontal image width. - 6.2.4.4 Background-The background should be a uniform, smooth, flat, nonreflective surface with a neutral shade creating a contrast between the facial features of the decedent and background. - 6.3 Decedent Body Preparation-This section outlines the optimal decedent positioning and appearance for capturing a postmortem facial image.
-While the information pertains mainly to frontal images, it should also apply to other captured images (for example, right/left profile and angled images).
+This will likely require the body to be positioned so that the decedent is seated.

-6.3.1 Head Position for Frontal Images
+116 6.2.4.2 Lighting-Lighting should uniformly illuminate the decedent.
+Hot spots, 117 reflections, and shadows on the face and in the background should be minimized.
+118 6.2.4.3 Camera position 119 (1) The camera-to-subject distance should be great enough to minimize 120 distortion of the face in the resulting image.
+Camera placement that is too 121 close to the decedent can result in an apparent change in facial 122 proportions in which the ears are no longer visible and the mid-face region 123 appears to be artificially wide and forward projecting.
+124 (2) The camera should be directed to the front of the face with the lens in line 125 with the nose and should ideally be positioned 1.2 m to 2.5 m (4 ft to 8 ft) 126 from the decedent.
+The width of the face should fill approximately 50% of 127 the horizontal image width.
+128 6.2.4.4 Background-The background should be a uniform, smooth, flat, 129 nonreflective surface with a neutral shade creating a contrast between the facial 130 features of the decedent and background.
+131 6.3 Decedent Body Preparation-This section outlines the optimal decedent 132 positioning and appearance for capturing a postmortem facial image.
+While the 133 information pertains mainly to frontal images, it should also apply to other captured 134 images (for example, right/left profile and angled images).
+135 6.3.1 Head Position for Frontal Images

-6.3.1.1 Supine position
+136 6.3.1.1 Supine position

-- (1) The head should be adjusted to face directly toward the camera with no more than ±5° variance from frontal in pitch (head tilted up or down), roll (head tilted side-to-side), and/or yaw (head turned side to side).
-For example, the position of the head and face should appear as they would in a driver's license or passport photo.
-For more information on facial position for FR appropriate image capture, see ISO/IEC19794-5 on face image data. - (2) Visual cues that can assist with determining "forward orientation" are: - (a) Both eyes are level on an imaginary horizontal line (zero roll angle); - (b) Both ears are equally visible if unobstructed by hair and nose is forward (zero yaw angle); and - (c) The chin is neither elevated nor dropped (zero pitch angle).
-In the postmortem setting, a body block can be used under the back of the neck to adjust the angle of the head and face (see Figure 2). - (3) In Figure 2, the image on the left shows the decedent's head position before the insertion of a body block.
-The head has a noticeable upward pitch (the head is tilted back).
-The image on the right shows the change in head position with the insertion of a body block beneath the head/neck.
-The decedent's face is now facing directly toward the camera.
+137 (1) The head should be adjusted to face directly toward the camera with no 138 more than $\pm 5^{\circ}$ variance from frontal in pitch (head tilted up or down), roll 139 (head tilted side-to-side), and/or yaw (head turned side-to-side).
+For 140 example, the position of the head and face should appear as they would in 141 a driver's license or passport photo.
+For more information on facial 142 position for FR appropriate image capture, see ISO/IEC19794-5 on face 143 image data.
+144 (2) Visual cues that can assist with determining "forward orientation" are: 145 (a) Both eyes are level on an imaginary horizontal line (zero roll angle); 146 (b) Both ears are equally visible if unobstructed by hair and nose is 147 forward (zero yaw angle); and 148 (c) The chin is neither elevated nor dropped (zero pitch angle).
+In the 149 postmortem setting, a body block can be used under the back of 150 the neck to adjust the angle of the head and face (see Figure 2).
+151 (3) In Figure 2, the image on the left shows the decedent's head position 152 before the insertion of a body block.
+The head has a noticeable upward 153 pitch (the head is tilted back).
+The image on the right shows the change in 154 head position with the insertion of a body block beneath the head/neck.
+155 The decedent's face is now facing directly toward the camera.